brson/rust-anthology/src/README.md

 ## Ownership and Borrowing

 [__Where Rust Really Shines__] ★ [Manish Goregaokar].
-A tale of hacking in Rust that illustrates how Rust's strong type system and memory safety makes refactoring easy.
-Don't understand how this pointer is used?
+A tale of hacking that illustrates how Rust's strong type system and memory safety makes it simple to modify difficult code.
+Don't understand how this pointer is accessed?
 That's fine.
 The compiler won't let you do anything bogus, and it's going to guide you to the correct solution.

 [__Where Rust Really Shines__]: where-rust-really-shines.html